China’s Digital Footprint in Africa: The Quiet Revolution Reshaping a Continent

 Why’s China doing this?
 It’s not charity.
 Let’s think through the actual motives.

-First, there’s obvious economic leverage.
-By dominating Africa’s telecom sector, China makes sure African companies need to buy Chinese equipment and services.
-That’s great for Huawei and ZTE.
-It’s also great for the Chinese government because these tech companies are basically extensions of state power.
-They’re not independent private companies in the way Western tech companies pretend to be.
+By dominating Africa’s telecom sector, China ensures African companies need to buy Chinese equipment and services.
+Huawei and ZTE are basically extensions of state power—not independent private companies in the way Western tech companies pretend to be.

-The Belt and Road Initiative Financing Model: Understanding the Debt Trap Risk
+The Belt and Road Financing Model: Understanding the Debt Trap Risk

 How the Loans Actually Work

-Most of these digital projects aren’t financed by China’s government directly.
-They’re financed through loans from the China Exim Bank or the China Development Bank.
+Most digital projects are financed through loans from China Exim Bank or China Development Bank.
 These are banks, not charities.
 They expect to get paid back.

-The loans are actually pretty reasonable on the surface: lower interest rates than Western banks would offer, longer repayment periods.
-African governments look at this and think “Great, we can afford this.”
+The loans appear reasonable on the surface: lower interest rates than Western banks, longer repayment periods.
+African governments think “Great, we can afford this.”
 But there’s usually a condition: you have to hire Chinese companies to build the infrastructure.
-Specifically, you probably have to hire Huawei or ZTE.
+Specifically, Huawei or ZTE.
 Those companies then subcontract with other Chinese suppliers.
 The money flows through the system, and eventually most of it ends up back in China anyway.

 The Lock-in Problem

-So you’re essentially locked in.
+You’re essentially locked in.
 You can’t switch to another vendor without massive additional expense.
-You can’t reduce your dependence on Chinese technology without ripping out and replacing your entire infrastructure.
-You’re paying interest on money that was used to build systems that only Chinese companies can maintain.
+You can’t reduce dependence on Chinese technology without ripping out and replacing your entire infrastructure.

 What Happens When Things Break

-Let’s say a country takes a $500 million loan from the China Exim Bank to modernize its telecom infrastructure.
-The loan requires them to hire Huawei to build it.
-Equipment costs maybe $300 million.
-Huawei’s profit is maybe $100 million.
-The rest goes to various vendors, logistics, installation, etc. But most of it stays in China.
-Meanwhile, the country now owes back $600+ million (with interest) over the next fifteen years.
+Let’s say a country takes a $500 million loan from China Exim Bank to modernize telecom infrastructure.
+The loan requires hiring Huawei to build it.
+Equipment costs $300 million.
+Huawei’s profit is $100 million.
+The rest goes to various vendors, logistics, installation—but most stays in China.

-Now, if the government’s lucky, the telecom infrastructure generates revenue and they can service the debt.
-But if revenue doesn’t materialize, or if maintenance costs are higher than expected, or if there’s a economic recession and tax revenue drops, suddenly that country’s in trouble.
-Do they default on the loan?
-Do they cut other spending?
-Do they keep paying even though it means less money for education or healthcare?
+If revenue doesn’t materialize, or maintenance costs are higher than expected, or there’s an economic recession, that country’s in trouble.
+Do they default?
+Cut other spending?
+Keep paying even though it means less money for education or healthcare?

 These aren’t hypothetical questions.
-There are African countries dealing with exactly this situation right now.
+African countries are dealing with exactly this situation right now.

 The Strategic Lock-in